Theo-Farnole/notion-vault/README.md

 ## The next micro tasks

-- ADD progression feedback in manual backup
+- ADD progression feedback when manual backup btn is pressed
+- ADD backup history in "backup details" page
 - ADD recurrent backup system when app is opened
 - Open app at startup
 - Handle workspace with no icon